-In reality, the only difference between direct and indirect cash flow resides in how the operational activities are calculated as illustrated in this graphic.
+In reality, the only difference between direct and indirect cash flow resides in how the operating activities are calculated, as illustrated in this graphic.

 Direct Cash Flow Method

 With the direct method, also referred to as the income statement method, you identify all sources of cash receipts plus all cash payments.
-The Financial Accounting Standards Board (FAS) recommends the direct cash flow method because it is a more transparent view of cash flow.
-However, most companies’ chart of accounts are not structured in a way to accommodate this easily.
+The Financial Accounting Standards Board (FAS) recommends the direct cash flow method because it is a more transparent cash flow view.
+However, most companies’ charts of accounts are not structured in a way to accommodate this easily.
 Two categories exist for direct cash flow – cash coming from customers and cash disbursements.
 Attached is a description of those activities that go into the direct cash flow method.

 Indirect Cash Flow Method

 Notably, the most commonly used cash flow method is indirect cash flow.
 You may also see the indirect cash flow method referred to as the reconciliation method.
 With the indirect cash flow, you are reconciling back to cash.
 If you are a QuickBooks user, QuickBooks generates their cash flow reports using the indirect method.
 Information for indirect cash flow is simple to compile as it comes directly from the income statement and balance sheet.
 Ordinarily, this information is readily available through your accounting system.
 With the indirect cash flow method, you begin with your net income and then add back or deduct those items that do not impact cash.
 Attached is a description of those activities that go into the indirect cash flow method.